 Key Takeaways: What Causes Hypersexuality In Children?

-➤ Neurological disorders may influence impulse control.
+➤ Neurological disorders may affect impulse control and judgment in selected cases.

 Frequently Asked Questions